COMP 135 Introduction to Machine Learning

 - Supervised learning concepts: Bayesian decision theory; experimental evaluation; avoid overfitting; PAC learning theory.

-- Supervised learning models: Naive Bayes classifier; linear classifiers; nearest neighbors; support vector machines; neural networks. decision trees; aggregation methods (boosting and bagging); dimension reduction.
+- Supervised learning models: Naive Bayes classifier; linear classifiers; nearest neighbors; support vector machines; neural networks. decision trees; aggregation methods (boosting and bagging).

 - [CIML] A Course in Machine Learning.
 Hal Daumé III. http://ciml.info.[link]